Liverpool agree £111m fee with Brighton for Caicedo

 Brighton had set a fee in excess of £100m for Caicedo and had said they felt no-one would reach it.

-However, Liverpool have now done that, which leaves the Ecuador international free to go for a medical.
+However, Liverpool have now done that, which leaves the 21-year-old Ecuador international free to go for a medical.

+Liverpool lost midfielders Jordan Henderson and Fabinho to the Saudi Pro League last month but signed Caicedo's Brighton team-mate Alexis Mac Allister in June for £35m.

+The fee agreed for Caicedo exceeds the £107m Chelsea paid for Argentina midfielder Enzo Fernandez earlier this year.

 More to follow.